 This could be the most important skill on the list.
 The ability to

 Techs have to be able to communicate with both patients and doctors.
-And the communication with each is going to be a little different.
-Listening and understanding patient concerns and needs is going to affect how you communicate with them, while communication with the OD will be more direct and technical.
-Getting a good understanding of a candidate's communication skills will be an important step in the interview process.Problem Solving Skills
+Plus, the communication with each is going to be a little different.
+Listening and understanding patients' concerns and needs is going to affect how you communicate with them, while communication with the OD will be more direct and technical.
+Getting a good understanding of a candidate's communication skills should be an important step in the interview process.Problem Solving Skills

-Experience in the eyecare field that gives a tech experience with a variety of different products is going to make them more knowledgeable on the different options available to patients.
+Experience in the eyecare field and a variety of products is going to make them more knowledgeable on the different options available to patients.
 Being able to give explanations and answer simple questions about different lenses and contacts will help keep the workflow running smoothly so they don't have to wait or ask others for answers.Knowing The Boundaries

 Not every patient or customer in your practice is going to be a walk in the park.
 Most patients have problems or complaints and having a tech with customer service experience is going to ensure that your staff is responding to difficult patients appropriately.CPOA Certification